AbduLegend2009/BCTool/README.md

-🐬 BCTool — Gene Expression Matrix Analyzer GUI
+BCTool — Biclustering Tool

-BCTool is a comprehensive graphical interface for exploring and analyzing large-scale gene expression datasets.
-It simplifies the process of transforming HCL files into Python-readable submatrices and provides accessible tools for biclustering and visual data exploration.
+BCTool is a comprehensive graphical interface for analyzing large-scale gene expression datasets.
+It takes in CSV, TSV, XLSV, and XLS datasets and find bicluster submatrices using various methods.

 🔧 Features Overview